-In various studies about initiating and keeping relationships, researchers tell us how being bad at dating goes beyond shyness and anxiety only.
+Multiple studies about starting and keeping relationships tell us how being bad at dating goes beyond shyness and anxiety only.

-Actually, being poor in relationships is linked to biological evolution, and more specifically, the evolution of mating!
+Actually, being poor at dating is linked to biological evolution and more specifically, the evolution of mating!

-One study showed that 50 percent of us find it hard to either start or keep a relationship and 1 out of 5 struggles to sustain an intimate relationship.
-Also true, 1 out 5 finds it completely hard to sustain an emotional relationship.
+One study showed that 50 percent of us find it hard to either start or keep a relationship, and 1 out of 5 struggles to sustain any relationship at all.

-Those incapable of starting relationships find themselves in a class battle of survival of the fittest, while those that succeed will likely reproduce as many offsprings and ultimately lead to dominance.
+Those incapable of relationships and mating find themselves in a class battle to survive, while those who succeed are better placed to reproduce heritable offspring.

 For starters, our ability to court persons of the opposite sex is determined by how suited we are to the current dating environment compared to previous environments.